 How Do Puppies Get Worms?

-So how does your puppy end up with worms?.
+So how does your new little puppy end up with worms?.
 The first round of worms comes from the mother dog (sometimes while the pups are still in the womb!).

 In addition, both mosquitoes and fleas transmit worms, and humans can contract worms that they pass along to their dog unknowingly.
 Roundworms are an example of a worm that can pass between dogs and people.